 The MHB comprises of seven volunteers who serve 4-year terms.
 The general body of law in the State of Illinois, which applies to conflict of interest solutions, is applicable to the Board's appointments.

 * The MHB is an oversight body for the planning and delivery of services for residents with mental illness, substance use disorder, and developmental or intellectual disabilities.
 This is accomplished through funding and by participating in a network of agencies.

-*The MHB meets on the second Monday of each month at 6:30 pm in the Vespasian Warner Library in Clinton.
+* The MHB meets on the second Monday of each month at 6:30 pm in the Clinton High School Library.
 Additional meetings may be called for strategic planning, meetings with providers, annual report/budgeting, and special projects.

 The board's current goals and priorities within four strategic directions include the following:

 *Children's Mental Health Forum to Respond to Needs, Resources, Prevention, Intervention, and Opportunities for Collaboration to Support Children's Mental Health